IndigoUnited/node-request-progress/README.md

 .pipe(fs.createWriteStream('doodle.png'));
 ```

 Note that the `state` object emitted in the `progress` event is reused to avoid creating a new object for each event.
+If you wish to peek the `state` object at any time, it is available in `request.progressState`.

 ## License